tsheaff/instagram_downloader/README.md

 Assets are saved in a parent directory called `media` which is git ignored, grouped in a directory matching the respective username.

 Find documentation on getting your Instagram `access_token` [here](http://instagram.com/developer/authentication/).

+You may need to run `bundle install` before everything works.
+[Learn more here](http://bundler.io/).